Submitty/submitty.github.io/_docs/sysadmin/semi_automated_install.md

     to enable the configurations.

-    For a development installation of Submitty using http:
+    For a development installation of Submitty using `http`:

         _FILLIN THESE INSTRUCTIONS_